Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Introduction

+In the VLM era, research on open-vocabulary segmentation~\citep{gu2021open} and referring segmentation~\citep{wang2022cris} has been related to the discovery of unseen classes.
+However, these fields mainly focus on tasks that aim to generalize to examples from unseen classes during training when the class name is already known.
+In contrast, OOD detection and related fields deal with entirely new data, where even the class name is unknown.
+The goal of OOD detection and related fields is to detect them instead of generalizing to them.
+Therefore, due to this fundamental difference in motivation and objective, we put the tasks such as open-vocabulary segmentation outside the scope of this survey.

 The paper content is organized as follows.
 In Sec.~\ref{sec:overview_evolution_vlm}, we introduce the new version of generalized OOD detection by summarizing the evolution of the five related fields in the VLM era.
-We then overview the two key problems (OOD detection and AD) that have evolved and remain active in Sec.~\ref{sec:overview_task}, with a detailed breakdown of existing methodologies being presented in Sec.~\ref{sec:methodology_ood} (CLIP-based OOD detection) and Sec.~\ref{sec:methodology_ad} (CLIP-based AD).
+We then overview the two key problems (OOD detection and AD) that have evolved and remain active in Sec.~\ref{sec:overview_task}, with a detailed breakdown of existing methodologies being presented in Sec.~\ref{sec:methodology_ood} (VLM-based OOD detection) and Sec.~\ref{sec:methodology_ad} (VLM-based AD).
 In Sec.~\ref{sec:lvlm_era}, we introduce early advancements of OOD detection and AD in the LVLM era.
-Sec.~\ref{sec:challenge} and Sec.~\ref{sec:future} feature discussions on potential challenges and future directions.
+Sec.~\ref{sec:future} features future directions.
 Finally, we conclude with Sec.~\ref{sec:conclusion}.